 Creating a Trust For People With Special Needs

 One of the number one reasons that parents go to estate planning attorneys in Virginia is to ensure that their minor children will be safe and well provided for in the event of their untimely death or incapacitation.
 Usually, part of the plan entails making certain that there is at least enough money to raise all of the children until the youngest reaches the age of adulthood.
+This may even include looking into ABLE accounts.
 However, when it comes to adults or children with special needs, the requirement for care may continue indefinitely.

 In Virginia, estate planning lawyers often establish special needs trusts (also known as supplemental needs trust) to safeguard the interests of physically or mentally disable individuals.
 A special needs trust is an instrument that is funded by someone for the benefit of a person who has a mental or severe physical limitation.
 This irrevocable trust is managed by a handpicked trustee.
 The trustee can be a family member, friend, or even a financial institution.